Climate of Greece: Precipitation

-According to the data of the network of meteorological stations which belong to the National Observatory of Athens, the lowest average annual precipitation in Greece is recorded in Schoinoussa with 222 mm (2013-2022) while the highest average annual precipitation in the country is recorded in Theodoriana with 2461 mm (2009-2022).
+According to the data of the network of meteorological stations which belong to the National Observatory of Athens, the lowest average annual precipitation in Greece is recorded in Schoinoussa with 239 mm (2013-2024) while the highest average annual precipitation in the country is recorded in Theodoriana, Epirus, with 2,529 mm (2009-2023).
+According to Mariolopoulos the south east tip of Lasithi recorded a mean annual precipitation of only 207.1 mm (1915-1929) and showed a Mediterranean desert climate.
+Ioannina, the capital city of Epirus is considered to be the wettest city in mainland Greece with a population of over 50,000 inhabitants, receiving precipitation just short of 1,100 mm per year.